 We’ve found wireframing the newsletter to be a highly effective way to collaborate on the newsletter amongst the team.
 However, we only do this because we have multiple people (myself, Ros, designers) involved in the process.
 If you’re just producing and sending a newsletter yourself, you can jump straight into your email marketing tool and start writing.
 Tools like Canvas make it easy to create, edit, and reposition content as you work.

 Don’t forget to test your campaigns before they go out.
-There’s been a few times when we’ve written copy that has botched the design of the email in different clients or devices.
+There have been a few times when we’ve written copy that’s botched the design of the email in different clients or devices.
 Try sending yourself a test copy and opening it on different devices and clients, or use design and spam testing tools to see how your email looks in various clients without the hassle of actually checking it on multiple devices.

 By constantly reading and hunting for new ideas, and working through a simple, collaborative process, we manage to build our email newsletter each month without too much stress or hassle.

 Building your newsletter can be just as easy.
-In fact, we challenge you to try out a couple of these tactics for getting ideas and simplifying your newsletter creation process.
-We’d love to hear if it helps.
+In fact, we challenge you to try out a couple of these strategies for getting ideas and simplifying your newsletter creation process.